egad13/FRjs/README.md

 ## Where do I get it?

-The most convenient way to get the library is to load it from the jsDeliver CDN.
+The most convenient way to get the library is to load it from the jsDelivr CDN.
 I recommend sticking to the latest major version, so that you get updates like gene expansions ASAP and avoid getting surprised by any breaking changes in major version releases.
 ```bash
 # Specific major version - recommended
 https://cdn.jsdelivr.net/gh/egad13/FRjs@1/dist/data.min.js